machinateur/android-chrome-tab-transfer/README.md

 ## About the re-open script

 To reopen the tabs on another device, connect it instead, allow usb debugging and start the google chrome browser.
 Then run the generated script file.
-It requires `curl` to send the commands to reopen all tabs.
+It requires `curl` to send the commands to reopen all tabs, as well as `adb`.
+ The generated script will include commands to manage the debug connection, so make sure your new phone is connected before running the shell script.

 Please note, that in most cases there will be a dialog prompting you to allow the usb debugging access.
-It's advised you keep your phone unlocked during the process, to make sure the download request doesn't time out.
+It's advised you keep your phone unlocked during the process, to make sure the request doesn't time out.

 Currently, this will not run on a Windows system without something like MINGW64 being installed.
 WSL/WSLv2 might also work.
+See [#18](https://github.com/machinateur/android-chrome-tab-transfer/issues/18) for more information on how to repurpose the re-open script for a windows use-case.

 ## Chrome Beta/Canary support